PACTCare/Chiota/Chiota.Messenger/Documentation/readme.md

 3) The contact request has to be accepted
 4) They can now chat within their own secure channel

-You can have a look at the [cucumber](https://github.com/PACTCare/Chiota/tree/master/Chiota.Messenger.Cucumber/Features) tests to see how things are set up codewise or read the usecase descriptions below.
+You can have a look at the [cucumber](https://github.com/PACTCare/Chiota/tree/master/Chiota.Messenger.Cucumber/Features) tests, the [example](https://github.com/PACTCare/Chiota/tree/master/Chiota.Messenger.Example) or read the usecase descriptions to see how things are set up codewise.

 # Usecases